Mérida International Airport

 The airport is named in honor of the jurist and politician Manuel Crescencio García Rejón, who was originally from Yucatán.
 It is operated by the Grupo Aeroportuario del Sureste (ASUR).
 The airport has become one of the fastest-growing airports in the country.
-In 2022, it handled 3,079,618 passengers, surpassing three million passengers in a calendar year for the first time; in 2024, the number increased to 3,699,877 passengers.
+In 2024, it handled 3,699,877 passengers; in 2025, the number increased to 3,939,692 passengers.
 It also ranked as the ninth-busiest airport in Mexico in terms of passengers, and tenth for cargo and aircraft movements.